Hitchwiki/hitchwiki/scripts/ansible/README.md

-Since November 2017 (#164) we use [ansible](https://github.com/ansible/ansible) to test and deploy Hitchwiki.
-It can provision a local vagrant box or deploy a remote server.
-There is ticket to track issues: #172.
-Feel free to subscribe and add your reports.
+[Since November 2017](https://github.com/Hitchwiki/hitchwiki/issues/164) we use [ansible](https://github.com/ansible/ansible) to test and deploy Hitchwiki.
+It can provision a local vagrant box or deploy to a remote server.
+Please add issues related to our ansible playbooks to [this ticket](https://github.com/Hitchwiki/hitchwiki/issues/172).

 [![Build Status](https://travis-ci.org/Hitchwiki/hitchwiki.svg?branch=master)](https://travis-ci.org/Hitchwiki/hitchwiki)